Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 Styling Tips

-- Avoid if you have round face
+- Avoid if you have a round face

 - Requires regular trimming